dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 What happens if a leader does not learn any QC from the immediately preceding view?

 **Scenario 2.**
-Consider the case above, i.e., the leader of view 1 does not succeed in completing VPCBC, and that the leader of View 2 makes a proposal $T2$ that does not extend $QC(T1)$.
+Consider the case above, i.e., the leader of view 1 does not succeed in completing Verifiable CBC, and that the leader of View 2 makes a proposal $T2$ that does not extend $QC(T1)$.

 If there are no Validators locked on $QC(T1)$ (shown on left), Validators accept the proposal and vote for $T2$.
-Hence, View 2 is successful in completing VPCBC, Transaction $T2$ is committed (shown in green), and $T1$ is **abadoned**.
+Hence, View 2 is successful in completing Verifiable CBC, Transaction $T2$ is committed (shown in green), and $T1$ is **abadoned**.
 View 3 extends $T2$ normally.

 On the right, the scenario shows what happens if Validators are locked on $QC(T1)$ but the leader of View 2 does not learn the highest lock.
-In this case, the proposal $T2$ in View does not extend the highest lock, hence the VPCBC by the leader of View 2 may not succeed.
+In this case, the proposal $T2$ in View does not extend the highest lock, hence the Verifiable CBC by the leader of View 2 may not succeed.
 In View 3, the leader proposes to extend $QC(T1)$, and View 3 is successful (shown in green). $T1$ and $T3$ become committed, where $T1$ is indirectly committed by being extended by $T3$.
 Transaction $T2$ is **abandoned**.
 The Handover rule prevents what happened to View 2 from happening to Honest leaders.